MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-introduction.md

 ## License requirements

-Metrics is a Pro feature.
+Metrics are a Pro feature.
 Users can access various aspects of the experience depending on their license.

 |Permission  |Minimum requirements  |
 |---------|---------|